© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Corn Gafallt Cairn Cemetery is a scheduled monument protected by Cadw under reference BR297.
 View the official record →

-Corn Gafallt Cairn Cemetery is a round cairn located in Breconshire, Wales, and dates to the prehistoric period.
+Corn Gafallt Cairn Cemetery is a round cairn located in Breconshire, Wales, dating to the prehistoric period and serving as a funerary and ritual monument.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR297.

 Corn Gafallt Cairn Cemetery dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Corn Gafallt Cairn Cemetery is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR297.